2008 United States House of Representatives elections in Nebraska: District 2

 This district encompassed the core of the Omaha metropolitan area.
 Republican incumbent Lee Terry won against Democratic nominee Jim Esch, an Omaha businessman.
-CQ Politics forecasted the race as 'Leans Republican'.
-The Cook Political Report ranked it 'Republican Toss Up'.
-The Rothenberg Political Report rated it 'Toss-Up/Tilt Democratic'.

 While campaigning, Terry had pledged that he would serve no more than three two year terms.
 However, he announced just months later that he would break the pledge.
 This garnered some bad press, but he won three more terms with little trouble.
 However, in 2006, he won by 55% to 45%, much less than expected in a solidly Republican district.
 His Democratic opponent in that race, Jim Esch, faced him again in 2008.